10 Facts About Beagles

 4. Their Ears Help Their Nose

 Beagles are known for their sniffing mastery, but did you know their ears help with that?
 Their ears act as a funnel of sorts.
-They catch scents and hold these particles close to the Beagle’s nose.
-This allows the Beagle to gather as much of the smell as possible, helping them to follow the scent better.
+A Beagle’s longer, floppy ears catch scents and hold these particles close to the Beagle’s nose.
+This allows the Beagle to gather as much of the smell as possible, which also helps them to follow the scent better.

 A Beagle's ears act as funnels to help catch scent particles to help them identify and follow scents better.